“And what is the treasure of generosity?

 — AN 7.6

-Supporting Clear Mountain Monastery
+Supporting Clear Mountain Monastery Project

 In the Theravāda Buddhist tradition there exists a lovely, deeply rooted interdependence—built on respect for practice and generosity—between the monastics and the lay community.
 Your open-hearted support allows monks the opportunity to devote their lives to meditation and right practice (sammā-paṭipadā) in a forest refuge while we in the lay community benefit from their teachings.
 Clear Mountain also aspires to provide a center of practice for the wider Buddhist community.
 Listed below are the various ways to give, or dāna as it is called in the Pali language, to support the monastics’ noble efforts.